STMicroelectronics/meta-st-stm32mp-oss/README.md

 ## Summary

-**meta-st-stm32mp-oss BSP layer** is a layer containing the STMicroelectronics bsp metadata for Upstream versions of stm32mp.
+**meta-st-stm32mp-oss BSP layer** is a layer containing the STMicroelectronics bsp metadata for upstream versions of stm32mp.

 This layer relies on OpenEmbedded/Yocto build system that is provided through